sorix6/CarND-Vehicle-Detection/writeup_template.md

 I trained a linear SVM using...

+!!!!!
+The best C value has been chosen by using a GridSearchCV.
+The best value has been chosen to be C=0.0001 LinearSVC(C=0.0001, class_weight=None, dual=True, fit_intercept=True,
+     intercept_scaling=1, loss='squared_hinge', max_iter=1000,
+     multi_class='ovr', penalty='l2', random_state=None, tol=0.0001,
+     verbose=0) with an accuracy of 0.9918

+Different tries have been made in order to further improve accuracy:

+VotingClassifier combining a Decision Tree with the LinearSVC: accuracy 0.9851

+Using SVC with a kernel="linear" option was a lot slower

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?